Cook County High School League

-Beginnings

-The Cook County High School League embracing all the public high schools in Chicago and its suburbs was one of the pioneer interscholastic leagues in the country.
+The Cook County High School League in Chicago and its suburbs was one of the pioneer interscholastic leagues in the country.
 It came together during 1889–1890, conducting its first track and field meet in the spring of 1889, its first football championship in the fall of 1889, and its first baseball championship in the spring of 1890.

 The formal date for the establishment of the Cook County High School Athletic League, which served Chicago and its suburbs, is 1898.
 Its creation, however, was really a matter of consolidation and rationalization of a conference that had already been in place for a decade.
 But even before the emergence of the Cook County League during 1889 and 1890, interscholastic competition of a sandlot variety had gone on for nearly a decade.
 During the years of this sandlot phase Chicago schoolboys were inventing interscholastic sports, undoubtedly patterning their approach after what they saw in the universities at the time.

 The first two sports that Chicago area schools adopted for competition were—not surprisingly--football and baseball.
 No conclusive evidence has surfaced as to what year either sport was adopted, but it was probably sometime around 1881, at least for some of the suburban schools.